lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    Atoms will be placed at the positions of the previously defined lattice.
+    Atoms will be placed at the positions of the previously defined lattice, thus forming fcc solids.

+..  container:: justify

     In order to add the water molecules, we first need to download the |download_TIP4P2005.txt|
-    file and place it in *SystemCreation/*.
-It contains all the necessary information about the water molecule, such as atom positions, bonds, and the angle.
+    and place it next to *SystemCreation/*.
+The template contains all the necessary information concerning the water molecule, such as atom positions, bonds, and the angle.

-    Add the following lines
-    to input.lammps:

 .. |download_TIP4P2005.txt| raw:: html

-   <a href="../../../../../inputs/level2/nanosheared-electrolyte/TIP4P2005.txt" target="_blank">TIP4P2005.txt</a>
+   <a href="../../../../../inputs/level2/nanosheared-electrolyte/TIP4P2005.txt" target="_blank">molecule template</a>

+..  container:: justify

+    Add the following lines to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in SystemCreation/input.lammps*

-    # create the fluid
     region rliquid block -4 4 -4 4 -9 9
     molecule h2omol ../TIP4P2005.txt
     lattice sc 4.04